AlisaGagina/Ponies-DataScience/README.md

   - the dictionary words will be taken from  words_alpha.txt, located here:
 [https://github.com/dwyl/english-words](https://github.com/dwyl/english-words)
   - This should be saved in your project as data/words_alpha.txt
+### Analysis.py
+  is the main piece of code to be run.
+It will be run in a UNIX shell in which PYTHONPATH includes a path to the project’s src directory.
+It should also accept an optional argument “-o <file_name>”.
+If given, the JSON output is written to that file.
+If it is NOT given, the JSON output should be written to stdout.
 ## To-dos:
   - non_dictionary_words takes way too long, need a better way
   - finish unit tests